-Use our 100 Things list to make a list of every little thing that makes you happy.
+Download our 100 Things List (PDF) and use it to make a list of every little thing that makes you happy.
 Writing down is a good way of putting order in the load of emotions.

 The thinking process can bring you to one of two conclusions:

 - This is very hard.
 I have only 25 things.
 No wonder I do not feel happy – please see my tips below

 - Wow, I have so many.
 I actually have a lot of happiness in my life – great!
 Keep going and list another 100 things

 At the end of one of my workshops, my daughter Eden (who was 15 years old then) told me I was very cruel.
 She said that finding 100 things that make us happy is too hard.